Spaceship-Serenity/project_template/data/README.md

-# Folder for hosting project reports
+# Folder for hosting project datasets

-These could be:

-1. Tableau dashboards
-2. Powerpoint presentations
+If data exists in well defined sql tables there is no need to save the entire table here.
+The sample datasets that are used for analysis and modeling should however be included here.

+## Organize datasets into:
+1. s0 = The original, immutable data dump.
+2. s1 = Intermediate data that has been transformed.
+3. z = The final, canonical data sets for modeling.